One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Related Work

 A significant body of work addresses \textbf{reward hacking in RLHF}.
 Existing methods toward this problem span data augmentation techniques \citep{kumaretal, liu2025rrmrobustrewardmodel}, preference data analysis \citep{movva2025s}, RM token-level ranking analysis \citep{rm_bias_analysis2025}, robust RM training methods \citep{InfoRM, chen2024odindisentangledrewardmitigates, wang2025rewardhackingcausalrewards, ng2025debiasingrewardmodelsrepresentation}, and post-hoc reward shaping \citep{fu2025reward, huang2025posthocrewardcalibrationcase,eisenstein2024helpingherdingrewardmodel}.
 Some work found RMs rank completions from their own base-model lineage slightly higher on average using an inverse-rank analysis \citep{malik2025rewardbench2advancingreward}, but not in a continuous, model-conditioned style sensitivity.
 In contrast, we identify two previously uncharacterized RM biases and intervene directly on RM representations, enabling targeted removal of specific spurious features without retraining, while explicitly distinguishing low-complexity correlational biases from entangled, context-dependent artifacts.

 Post-hoc methods avoid costly retraining but are limited in generality.
-Prior length-bias corrections rely on explicit modeling of the length–reward relationship \citep{park2024disentanglinglengthqualitydirect, huang2025posthocrewardcalibrationcase, zhao2025biasfittingmitigatelength}, e.g., with length penalties, but restricting applicability to biases that can be precisely measured.
-In contrast, our approach removes length-correlated directions in the RM latent space, enabling correction even when the functional form of the bias is unknown.
+Prior length-bias corrections rely on explicit modeling of the length–reward relationship \citep{park2024disentanglinglengthqualitydirect, huang2025posthocrewardcalibrationcase, zhao2025biasfittingmitigatelength}, e.g., with length penalties.
+These methods debias under their target diagnostic, which is typically a global, prompt-pooled statistic, so they need not transfer to prompt-conditioned selection settings such as best-of-N (see \Cref{sec:rewardbench2_evals}).
+Our approach instead removes length-correlated directions in the RM latent space, enabling correction even when the functional form of the bias is unknown.
 Other post-hoc methods, such as reward shaping via bounded transformations \citep{fu2025reward} or RM ensembles \citep{eisenstein2024helpingherdingrewardmodel}, regularize reward behavior globally but cannot isolate and selectively remove individual spurious features.

 \textbf{Linear Probes:} The linear representation hypothesis posits that high-level concepts are represented linearly as directions in some representation space \citep{park2024linearrepresentationhypothesisgeometry}.
 It has proven instrumentally useful within the subfield of interpretability and \Citet{wu2025axbenchsteeringllmssimple} show that difference-of-mean probes (which we adopt) constructed from language model activations can reliably detect concepts.
 Significant work has shown how these concept vectors can be used to steer generation behavior of language models \citep{turner2024steeringlanguagemodelsactivation,backdoor_pcp, rimsky-etal-2024-steering,siu2025repitsteeringlanguagemodels, chen2025personavectorsmonitoringcontrolling}.
 A smaller body of work attempts to use the complement of a known activation subspace to steer model behavior. \citet{ravfogel2020nulloutguardingprotected} null subspaces from an early tweet-classification model to remove unwanted biases. \citet{casademunt2025steeringoutofdistributiongeneralizationconcept} null out directions obtained through sparse autoencoders to steer language-model finetuning away from misaligned behavior.